Skip to main content

 Rulemaking

-Building with flowers blooming in front.Oregon Administrative Rules (OARs) determine how the Department of State Lands and other state agencies operate, including how they interpret and implement state laws (Oregon Revised Statutes, ORS).
+Building with flowers blooming in front.Oregon Administrative Rules (OARs) determine how the Department of State Lands and other state agencies operate, including how they interpret and implement state laws.
 Administrative rules can also describe agency practices and policies.

 Rules may be adopted, amended, repealed, suspended, or renumbered through a process known as rulemaking.
-The rulemaking process is designed so there are several opportunities for people and organizations to provide feedback on a proposed rule:
+Our rulemaking process offers several opportunities for people and organizations to provide feedback on a proposed rule:

-• A Rulemaking Advisory Committee representing those who may have an interest in the rule helps shape the initial rule development.
+• A Rulemaking Advisory Committee (RAC) representing those who may have an interest in the rule helps shape rule language.

 • Tribal governments are invited to be involved with rulemaking that may affect Tribal members or resources of interest.

-• Oregonians are invited to weigh in on the rule and may provide written comment or testify during a public hearing.
+• Oregonians are invited to weigh in on the rule and may attend RAC meetings, provide written comments, or testify during a public hearing.

 Proposed Rules